uckamdar59/Hotel-Review/HotelReview/README.md

 ## Notes

 - Firstly, need to create `hotel` database in postgres and then execute the database scripts mentioned in the `database.properties` (commented out)
 - The Api Routes are mentioned in the controller package.
-Base Url is : http://127.0.0.1:8080/
+Open the [ApiController](./src/main/java/com/hotel/HotelReview/Controller/ApiController.java) class to see all the routes.
+Base Url of the application is : http://127.0.0.1:8080/
 - Have tried to implement basic functionalities

 ## More Features which can be added